suji0131/Notes/Spark/Tuts.md

-   sparkHome = None,                    # Spark installation directory pyFiles = None,                      # The .zip or .py files to send to the cluster and add to the PYTHONPATH. environment = None,                  # Worker nodes environment variables. batchSize = 0,                       # The number of Py objects represented as a single Java object.
+   sparkHome = None,                    # Spark installation directory pyFiles = None,                      # The .zip or .py files to send to the cluster and add to the PYTHONPATH. environment = None,                  # Worker nodes environment variables. batchSize = 0,                       # no of Py objects represented as a single Java object.
 1=disable batching,
                                         # 0=automatically choose the batch size based on object sizes, or -1 = unlimited batch size.
    serializer = PickleSerializer(),     # RDD serializer.
    conf = None,                         # An object of L{SparkConf} to set all the Spark properties.